From how it’s cooked, the healthy street food options available and what to look out for.

 This is an important question as street food becomes mainstream and we as a society move towards being much more health conscious.

-Just like the food industry in general, such as supermarkets and restaurants, it is a mixed picture in regards to healthy and unhealthy products.
-In some aisles, for example, you have fruit and veg, in other ice cream and cakes.
+Just like the food industry in general, such as supermarkets and restaurants, it is a mixed picture in regard to healthy and unhealthy products.
+In some aisles, for example, you have fruit and veg, in others ice cream and cakes.

 The same applies to the street food scene.
 Some food trucks and street food stalls sell ice cream and burgers and others sell juices, smoothies and plant-based alternatives (vegan food).